 - Exercise.
 Aerobic exercise boosts the oxygen level in your brain, and in particular, exercises that also require motor skill development and hand-eye coordination are quite beneficial.

 - Sleep.
 Most of us get far less sleep than we should.
 Too little sleep has a negative impact to a number of body functions, including brain health included.
 8 – 9 hours of sleep is recommended for most adults each night, on a regular basis.

 - Socialize.
 Brain health can be improved merely by staying social.
 Isolation is often a problem for older adults, who can benefit from volunteering, signing up for a class or club, or engaging the services of a companion through a reputable home care agency, such as those at Hearts at Home.

 - Reduce stress.
 Stress that goes unchecked can result in damage to brain cells as well as the hippocampus – the segment of the brain that handles memory.
 It’s so important to carve out time each and every day for relaxation: reading a book, engaging in meditation or prayer, listening to quiet, comforting music, etc.

 To learn more tips to help seniors improve memory and thrive with a better quality of life, call on the senior care experts at Hearts at Home.
 We can transport and accompany seniors to fun outings and activities, participate with the senior in exercise programs, offer cheerful companionship to play games and cards, reminisce, enjoy favorite pastimes together, and more, according to the senior’s individual interests.
-Contact our Overland Park KS home care professionals at 913-440-4209 to learn more about we provide services for home care and Alzheimer’s care Kansas City families recommend the most!
+Contact our care team at 913-440-4209 to learn more about we provide services for home care and Alzheimer’s care Kansas City families recommend the most!